Hiking in Virginia.

 My shoes did not have the kind of traction that I would have liked in order to have gone over the tree.
 They had a tendency to slide a little on some inclines during the uphill hike.

 We packed the cameras away for part of the boulder climb so that things would not get bashed or fall.
 You really should google some images.
 The real climbing begins at an area that runs along the edge of the mountain.
 I knew I could get up, but was really worried about my descent.
-The are also a few spots where bars are embedded into rock because of the steepness of the trail.

 When you get to the top of the boulder section, there are a few overlooks.
 I took a break to enjoy my moment at the top of the world.
 The hand out of view is gripping the rock since it’s a long way down!